gfiorentino/piffero/README.md

 Piffero is an open SAX parser who work directely on the streams to get part of big JSON file.

-Piffero can load Big file larger than memory used
+Piffero can load Big file larger than memory used.

  ```
     ______________________________ .